 Back in the day when your first response to “20/20” was not Dr. Shelling’s BIG-E Eye Chart, but ABC TV’s Barbara Walter’s news show, it was great fun to get lost in the maze of a big bookstore’s magazine section.
 There were CinemaScopic arrays of publications displayed on shelves and tables.
 Magazines that specialized in the myriad subjects that interested the reading public appealed for our attention.
 And some money.

 But it came to an end.
 A new, different time was here.
 Things happened.
 Some big newspapers reformatted or just disappeared.
 Iconic magazines ceased publication.
 A national chain of mega-bookstores shut its doors.
+The trend of consolidation has continued, especially with regards to the sale of books and traditional print magazines.
+Many established publications such as The New Yorker have begun to offer professionally narrated versions of feature stories free for readers online.

 What happened?
 What caused this upheaval?
 There were a number of contributing factors.
 Here are just two of them.
 Way up there on our list was the personal electronics revolution.
 It seemed to happen overnight.
 Our homes suddenly were filled with all manner of things and e-stuff.
 We could now download the world.
+This trend became more of a necessity than ever during the lockdowns of the coronavirus pandemic.

 Way down the list of problems is one that is disproportionately important because it is so sensitively personal.